Loan Repayment Program for Mental Health Professionals

 The following requirements apply for a loan to be eligible for repayment through this program:

-- must be verified by a promissory note which required the loan proceeds be used to pay for the cost of attendance for the undergraduate, graduate, or professional education of the individual applying for repayment assistance
+- must be evidenced by a promissory note which required the loan proceeds be used to pay for the cost of attendance for the undergraduate, graduate, or professional education of the individual applying for repayment assistance

 - must not have been made during residency or to cover costs incurred after completion of a graduate or professional education